 The extent and depth may vary from superficial (epidermis) to full-thickness burns of the skin and underlying tissues.

 Since burns are usually sterile, empiric antibiotics are not initially indicated.

-Depth of burn wound Surface/Colour Pain sensation/Healing Superficial or epidermal Dry, minor blisters, erythema. " Painful" Heals within 7 days.
+Depth of burn wound Surface/Colour Pain sensation/Healing Superficial or Dry, minor blisters, " Painful epidermal erythema. " Heals within 7 days.